-If any of the securities being registered on the Securities Act of 1933, check the following box. $\hfill\Box$ his Form are to be offered on a del ayed or continuous b asis pursuant to R ule 415 under the If this Form is filed to register additional sec and list the Securities Act registration statement number 0.1 ' ' check the following g box If this Form is a post-effective amendment f Securities Act registration statement number of the ear g box and list the If this Form is a post-effective amendment f Securities Act registration statement number of the ear g box and list the Indicate by check mark whether the registra company or an emerging growth company.
-See the def "emerging growth company" in Rule 12b-2 of the Excl initions of "large accelerated filer, Large accelerated filer Accelerated filer Non-accelerated filer $\boxtimes$ Smaller reporting company $\Box$ (Do not check if a smaller reporting company) Emerging growth company ⊠ If an emerging growth company, indicate complying with any new or revised financial account. ion 7(a)(2)(B) of the Proposed Maximum Aggregate Amount of Ordinary shares, \$0.00001 nominal value per share ties To Be Registered fering Price(1)(2) \$86,250,000 Registration Fee(3 \$10,738.13 3)(4) (1) Estimated solely for the purpose of calculating the registration (2) Includes the aggregate offering price of additional shares that t (3) This registration fee was previously paid by the Registrant in c (4) Calculated pursuant to Rule 457(o) based on an estimate of the tration Statement on such date of urities Act of 1933, as ame e. n.
-Statement on Form S-1 of ice. or dates as may be n ended. on May 14, 2018. eccessary to delay its effective date ı the Registrant shall file a further amendment which accordance with Section 8(a) of the Securities Act o Commission, acting pursuant to said Section 8(a), n f 1933 or until the Registration S l
+If any of the securities being registered on Securities Act of 1933, check the following box. $\hfill\Box$ this Form are to be offered on a delayed or continuous basis pursuant to Rul e 415 under the If this Form is filed to register additional s and list the Securities Act registration statement numbers. at to Rule 462(b) under the Securities Act, charation statement for the same offering. \Box eck the following box If this Form is a post-effective amendment Securities Act registration statement number of the ear nder the Securities Act, check the following ment for the same offering. \Box box and list the If this Form is a post-effective amendment Securities Act registration statement number of the ea nder the Securities Act, check the following ment for the same offering. \Box box and list the Indicate by check mark whether the registr company or an emerging growth company.
+See the de "emerging growth company" in Rule 12b-2 of the Ex efinitions of "large accelerated f nn accelerated filer, a non-accelerated filer, a iler," "accelerated filer," "smaller reporting c Large accelerated filer Accelerated filer Non-accelerated filer (Do not check if a smaller reporting company) Jon-accelerated filer ⊠ Smaller reporting company □ Emerging growth company ⊠ complying with any new or revised financial accou nsition period for Proposed Maximum Aggregate Amount of Title of Each Class of Secu urities To Be Registered Offering Price(1)(2) Registration Fee(3) Ordinary shares, nominal value per share \$ \$ (1) Estimated solely for the purpose of calculating the registratio (2) Includes the aggregate offering price of additional shares that (3) Calculated pursuant to Rule 457(o) based on an estimate of the The Registrant hereby amends this Registre Registrant shall file a further amendment which accordance with Section 8(a) of the Securities Act t the underwriters have the option to pur he proposed maximum aggregate offerir istration Statement on such da ch specifically states that this 1 rchase. ng price. nte or dates as may be necessary to delay it Registration Statement shall thereafter be come effective in Commission, acting pursuant to said Section 8(a), 9 on statement shan become enective on suc in dute as the